timdorr/tesla-api/docs/api-basics/tripplan.md

 # Trip Planner

-Trip planner allows the user to plan a trip based on the vehicle specs and state.
-Trips that requires charging will set stop points based on Tesla Super Charge stops on the way.
+Plans a route based on the vehicle specifications and charge state.
+Trips that require charging will set waypoints based on Tesla Supercharger locations along the route.

 - [Share trip to car](vehicle/commands/sharing.md)